Doctorate (PhD)

 In order to be admitted as a doctoral candidate you must officially apply to the Departmental Dean’s Office.

-• Written application for admission (opens in new tab) as a doctoral candidate (please fill in document electronically), including
+Application for admission as a doctoral candidate (opens in new tab) Please fill in document electronically.

-• Official translations of all documents, if not issued in English or German language
+Incl. official translations if not issued in English or German language.

-Based on your submission, the Departmental Doctoral Admissions Committee will make a decision on your application, including any conditions to be imposed.
-You and your supervisor will be informed about the decision by the Dean's Office.
+Based on your submission, the Departmental Doctoral Admissions Committee will make a decision on your application, including possible requirements.
+You will receive a written notification from the Dean's Office about the decision of the doctoral committee.

 To initiate the doctoral examination procedure, please submit the documents listed below to the Dean's Office.

 Your documents must be submitted to the Dean's Office no later than two weeks prior to the meeting of the Doctoral Admissions Committee .
-The receipt of the electronic documents is decisive for the submission deadline.
+Only complete applications can be considered.

-Application to initiate the doctoral examination procedure (opens in new tab) Please fill in the document electronically and then sign it.
+Application to initiate the doctoral examination procedure (opens in new tab) Please fill in electronically.

 Receipt for doctoral fees As a scan or a PDF generated via online banking.